Super Bowl XXXVIII halftime show controversy: United States

 The halftime show continued to be a subject of discussion in 2005.
-The parody newspaper The Onion ran a lead article on January 26, 2005 entitled "U.S. Children Still Traumatized One Year After Seeing Partially Exposed Breast On TV".
+The parody newspaper The Onion ran a lead article on January 26, 2005, entitled "U.S. Children Still Traumatized One Year After Seeing Partially Exposed Breast On TV".
 The article's satirical target was the nation's reaction to the incident rather than the incident itself.
 On February 1, 2005, exactly one year after the halftime show, the PTC released a report titled MTV Smut Peddlers: Targeting Kids with Sex, Drugs, and Alcohol, covering MTV programming during the network's "Spring Break" week from March 20 to 27, 2004, accusing MTV of irresponsibly promoting sex, drugs and alcohol to impressionable youth.
 In response to the report, MTV network executive Jeannie Kedas argued that the report "underestimates young people's intellect and their level of sophistication."
 On February 6, New York Times columnist Frank Rich argued that censorship on television was becoming more prevalent following the halftime show.
 Examples he cited included PBS editing obscene language out of certain programs such as the British terrorist drama Dirty War and more than 60 ABC-affiliated stations (including those owned by the Sinclair Broadcast Group, E. W. Scripps Company, Hearst-Argyle Television and Cox Broadcasting) refusing to broadcast Saving Private Ryan due to the profanity prevalent throughout the film.
 (The latter, which would later be ruled by the FCC to not violate regulations, would air on cable afterwards to avoid controversy.)
-The ESPN series Playmakers was also canceled following the incident.
+ESPN also canceled its drama Playmakers following the incident; New York Times reporter Richard Sandomir called that decision a public relations win for the NFL.
 A commercial from Budweiser, which depicted a man opening a beverage on the outfit's breastplate and tearing it before it was worn, was intended to be aired during Super Bowl XXXIX the following year, but was pulled before its broadcast.